Header image courtesy of @quieromashk (via Instragram)

 Hongkongers have always taken their brunches seriously, and a lot of our favourite brunch spots have risen to the challenge and upped the ante with bigger, better, and boozier deals.
 From economical set menus to no-holds-barred buffets, here are some of our favourite brunches in Hong Kong that come with free-flow drinks packages.

-For $398, diners get a selection of tapas—including a platter of Serrano and Manchego cheeses, truffle bikini sandwiches, and a chorizo egg—as well as two main courses and a dessert.
-For mains, diners can pick from delectable dishes like pan-fried lobster with white wine butter sauce and French fries, roasted suckling pig with green vegetables, seafood paella, and pasta carbonara.
-Don’t miss the finale—a traditional Basque burnt cheesecake with gelato and churros with chocolate sauce.
+Diners get a selection of tapas to share—including a platter of Spanish cold cuts and Manchego cheeses, truffle cheese bikini sandwiches, and eggs with chorizo and crispy potato—as well as two main courses and a dessert.
+For mains, diners can pick from delectable dishes like lobster Thermidor in mushroom Parmesan cream, roasted suckling pig with green vegetables, seafood paella, and crab linguini.
+Don’t miss the finale—a traditional Basque burnt cheesecake, a choice of gelato, and churros with chocolate sauce.

-For free-flow drinks (starting from $128), diners have the choice between a non-alcoholic free-flow package of soft drinks, mocktails, and juices; free-flow sangria, cava, house wines, and beer; or free-flow sangria, cava, house wines, beer, and house spirits.
+For free-flow drinks, diners have the choice between a non-alcoholic free-flow package of soft drinks, mocktails, and juices; free-flow sangria, cava, house wines, and beer; or free-flow sangria, cava, house wines, beer, and house spirits.
 Two signature cocktails are also available, but they are not included in the free-flow packages and come at an additional cost.

 Quiero Más, 20/F, M88, 2–8 Wellington Street, Central | (+852) 2383 0268